American-Refining-Group/DOCS-AS400-IBMi/docs/accounts-payable/01 Voucher Entry/AP100 OCL Voucher Entry/AP125 ARGLMS/AP125 OCL.md

 The OCL script performs a series of steps to prepare and process Accounts Payable voucher transactions.
 Here's a breakdown of the steps based on the script:

 1. **Invoice Type Selection**:
    - The script starts with a comment indicating `AP ARGLMS OR PAPER` and a parameter `?8?` for selecting the invoice type (`N` or `P`).
-This suggests the script supports different processing modes for invoices (possibly non-PO or PO-based).
+This suggests the script supports different processing modes for invoices `P` = PAPER FREIGHT manual entry, `N` = ARGLMS invoices coming from a different legacy application.

 2. **File Creation/Verification**:
    - The script checks for the existence of specific files using `IFF` (If) conditions: